-- 1. The beneficiary's or provider's right to request an internal appeal with the Plan within 60 calendar days from the date on the NOABD; - 2.
-The beneficiary's right to request a State hearing only after filing an appeal with the Plan and receiving a notice that the Adverse Benefit Determination has been upheld; - 3.
-The beneficiary's right to request a State hearing if the Plan fails to send a resolution notice in response to the appeal within the required timeframe; - 4.
-Procedures for exercising the beneficiary's rights to request an appeal; - 5.
-Circumstances under which an expedited review is available and how to request it; and, - 6.
-The beneficiary's right to have benefits continue pending resolution of the appeal and how to request continuation of benefits in accordance with Title 42, CFR, Section 438.420.

-The MHP programs shall have a written policy and procedure addressing the collecting, storing, filing, and mailing of Notice of Adverse Benefit Determinations.
+- i.
+The member's or provider's right to request an internal appeal with the Plan within 60 calendar days from the date on the NOABD; - ii.
+The member's right to request a State Hearing only after filing an appeal with the Plan and receiving a notice that the Adverse Benefit Determination has been upheld; - iii.
+The member's right to request a State Hearing if the Plan fails to send a resolution notice in response to the appeal within the required timeframe; - iv.
+Circumstances under which an expedited review is available and how to request it; - v.
+The member's right to be either self-represented or represented by an authorized third party (including legal counsel, relative, friend, or any other person) in a State Hearing; - vi.
+The member's right to have benefits continue pending resolution of the appeal and how to request continuation of benefits in accordance with Title 42, CFR, Section 438.420, and - vii.
+Notification that, if the final resolution of the appeal or State Hearing decision upholds the Plans' Adverse Benefit Determination, the member shall not be held liable for the cost of continued services provided to the member while the appeal or State Hearing was pending. - The member's right to a second opinion from a network provider, or the Plan to arrange for the member to obtain a second opinion outside the network at no cost to the member. - The MHP programs shall have a written policy and procedure addressing the collecting, storing, filing, and mailing of Notice of Adverse Benefit Determinations.
 It is recommended that programs maintain all Notice of Adverse Benefit Determinations in a confidential location at the program site for no less than ten (10) years after discharge for adults.
-For minors, records are to be kept until they have reached the age of 18, plus seven (7) years.

-- All MHP programs shall maintain on site a monthly NOABD Log. - Programs shall include the following in their NOABD Logs: - o Date NOABD was issued. - o Beneficiary identification number/CCBH case number. - Mode of NOABD Delivery
+For minors, records are to be kept until they have reached the age of 18, plus seven (7) years. - All MHP programs shall maintain on site a monthly NOABD Log. - Programs shall include the following in their NOABD Logs: - o Date NOABD was issued.

-- o Beneficiary response, requests, provisions for second opinions, initiation of grievance/appeal procedure, and/or request for a State Fair Hearing if known. - Logs to contain copies of each NOABD and "Your Rights" forms attached. - Logs to contain documentation of inability to contact the client, if applicable. - Log to reflect "NO NOABD ISSUED" if none are issued within a month. - NOABD Logs must be available for review at COR or QA request. - Monthly logs are to be submitted to QA on a quarterly basis, along with Medication Monitoring Reports.
+- o Member identification number/medical record number - Mode of NOABD Delivery - o Member response, requests, provisions for second opinions, initiation of grievance/appeal procedure, and/or request for a State Fair Hearing if known. - Logs to contain copies of each NOABD and "Your Rights" forms attached. - Logs to contain documentation of inability to contact the client, if applicable. - Log to reflect "NO NOABD ISSUED" if none are issued within a month. - NOABD Logs must be available for review at COR or QA request. - Monthly logs are to be submitted to QA on a quarterly basis.
 Dates for submission are as follows: